SiniNumminen/website/_posts/_blog/2019-05-08-Dissertation_press_release.md

 # Does not change and does not remove 'script' variables
 script: [post.js]
 ---
-Suomeksi / In Finnish language, see below.
+Suomeksi alla / In Finnish language, see below.
 <div style="clear:both;">
 </div>
 <div style="clear:both;">